diginc/Jinja-Recurse/README.md

-# Jinja Recurse
+# Jinja Recurse CLI tool

-Jinja Recursive Templating for the CLI, or individual files work too.
+Jinja Recursive Templating for the CLI.
+Recursively template one file or many folders of many files like a config management languages allow, without the whole config management language.
+Useful if you're switching from managing an application from config management to just docker and need some simple templating logic.

 ## Example usage